aroy23/aroy23/README.md

 ## Hi there 👋
-I'm Arnav an undergraduate student at UCLA studying computer science.
+I'm Arnav, an undergraduate student at UCLA studying computer science.

 I love exploring complex computational intricacies in all software I work on.